JBVer/Cube3D/README.md

 ```

 Windows users can follow [this guide.](https://github.com/ilkou/minilibx)
-(According to some student experiences, WSL users should consider using WSL2)
+(WSL users should consider using WSL2)

 ## Navigation
 Within the inc/cub3D.h file, modify the layout mode by commenting/uncommenting the QWERTY_LAYOUT macro.
 (QWERTY by default)